nystrom/rivo/docs/design.md

 Functions using `open` types should be declared `open`.
 That is, an `open` type cannot be matched as a parameter of a closed function nor matched using `match` in the body of a closed function.
 This ensures that the function can be extended to match extensions of the open type.
 It is allowed for a function to treat an open type parametrically (that is, to move it between variables).

-> TODO: Matching of type is checked for completeness within a module.
-Matching of open types is not checked for completeness.

 ## Linking

 > This section overrides other sections that discuss linking.